 • Increase our gift shop space.

 • Recruit a learning specialist to devise an education and outreach programme to engage the community with the Museum.

 • Recruit exhibition specialists to create modern displays, improving the interpretation of the Museum’s stories and allowing more of the collection to be displayed to correct environmental standards.

 There are lots of ways to get involved in this exciting project!
 If you live locally, why not volunteer with us?
-Or if you are interested in helping our Trustees and have skills in Finance, Marketing or Construction, check out our Volunteer Advisor Roles!
+Or if you are interested in becoming a Trustee or have skills in Finance or Construction, check out our Volunteer Advisor Roles!
 Finally, you can donate via our 'Adopt an Object' scheme and get your name in our new museum.

 Remember to keep an eye on our Social Media and Blog pages for updates!